dylanmarcus/PerfectPlaylist/README.md

-# SHLong
+# PerfectPlaylist

 Ride that mood.
-SHLong finds the most similar feeling songs based off of one first song using AI.
+Finds the most similar feeling songs based off of one first song using AI.

 ## Setup